Dubai Future Council For Blockchain Holds Second Meeting - UrduPoint

 Dubai Future Council For Blockchain Holds Second Meeting

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 14th Aug, 2019) Smart Dubai hosted the second meeting of the Dubai Future Council for Blockchain at its offices in the Dubai Design District on Tuesday, 6th August, 2019, bringing together local and global decision-makers from various government departments and private companies with a vested interest in smart city technologies.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 15th Aug, 2019) Smart Dubai hosted recently the second meeting of the Dubai Future Council for Blockchain at its offices in the Dubai Design District, bringing together local and global decision-makers from various government departments and private companies with a strong interest in smart city technologies.

 Dr. Aisha said, "Blockchain is one of the most promising technologies to appear on the world stage in recent years and Dubai has already made remarkable accomplishments in the sector, launching a blockchain strategy and hosting international blockchain conferences that bring together influential international experts."